 The phasing of design and construction focuses on terminal modernization completed in sections to minimize impacts to terminal operations and passenger movement.
-Figure 32 illustrates a conceptual phasing plan for the preferred alternative developed to detail how the large program could be split over multiple phases/years to minimize impacts to airport operations as well as ease financial implementation.
+Figure 32 illustrates the suggested phasing boundaries for level one of the preferred alternative.

 A description of the construction phases are as follows: